datalad-handbook/book/docs/glossary.rst

    Git-annex
       TODO

+   Git config file
+      A file in which :term:`Git` stores configuration option.
+Such a file usually exists on the system, user, and repository (dataset) level.

    Github
       GitHub is an online platform where one can store and share version controlled projects using Git (and thus also DataLad project).